% vi main.c

 Statically scan your binary with LLVM (from packages).
 There's also frama-c and splint, both also in packages.

 These static analysis tools can help catch source-level bugs.
-An alternative compiler (LLVM) can also prevent you from relying too much on gcc(1)'s extensions, which reduces portability.
+An alternative compiler (clang vs. gcc) can also prevent you from relying too much on compiler-specific extensions, which otherwise reduces portability.

 If your project is open source, you can register it with Coverity, too.

 Run your application under valgrind (from packages) and make sure your malloc.conf(5) flags are unforgiving.

 Memory errors are often the subtlest (next to race conditions, maybe).
 Use these tools as much as possible to catch any run-time issues that can't be ferreted with static analysis tools.